codership/documentation/galeracluster/source/documentation/install-mysql.rst

    apt-get install galera-4 galera-arbitrator-4 mysql-wsrep-8.0

-On servers using the ``yum`` package manager (i.e., Red Hat, Fedora and CentOS distributions), you would instead execute this command:
+On servers using the ``yum`` package manager (i.e., Red Hat Enterprise Linux and CentOS distributions), you would instead execute this command:

 .. code-block:: console